Your ideas,

 - Trade Secrets: protects information of value that is a business secret and must remain confidential.

-Your company name, brand and logo, together with the products, designs and inventions your business has created, carry a high proportion of your business’ value.
+Your company name, brand and logo, together with the products, designs and inventions your business has created is all intellectual property and carries a high proportion of your business’ value.
+The only way to realise this value is to take action to protect these intangible assets immediately.

 Commissioning Intellectual Property